 - SYNTH Select the synth sound to play back.
-To edit the synth sound being used, press SELECT+UP to go to the SYNTH screen. - PLAY How to play back the synth sound: Once, loop, pingpong loop or manual.
-By selecting manual, only the first wave in the synth sound will be played, allowing you to step through the sound manually using the F command. - LENGTH Set the length of the synth sound. - REPEAT Set the loop point of the synth sound.
+To edit the synth sound being used, press SELECT+UP to go to the SYNTH screen.
+If you want to use a new synth, tap A twice. - PLAY How to play back the synth sound: Once, loop, pingpong loop or manual.
+By selecting manual, only the first wave in the synth sound will be played, allowing you to step through the sound manually using the F command. - LENGTH Set the length of the synth sound.

+REPEAT Set the loop point of the synth sound.